unknowprogramer/Octopus/README.md

-# Octopus - Development Document
+# Development Document

 This document cover how to contribute to Octopus

-The official home of this guide is https://github.com/unknowprogramer/Octopus
+The official home of this guide is [github.com/unknowprogramer/Octopus](https://github.com/theriley106/SneakerBotTutorials)

+[TOC]

 ## 1. Build Environment